 A good 40 winks is something I refuse to give up.
 If you encounter any fellow freelancer boasting about their string of all-nighters, don’t listen to or congratulate them.
 They’re perpetuating a dangerous culture of over-working and, let’s be honest, are probably underperforming.
 Have as much rest as you can and jump into your work refreshed so it’s the best it can be.

 Twice a year we gather experts and passionate workshop leaders to run intensive labs for professional writers.
-Find out more about our Industry Labs(this will open in a new window).
+Find out more about our Industry Labs.